How to get more fiber

 Understanding how to get more fiber from our food will probably have a greater effect and make a larger contribution to our wellness than almost any other factor.
 Along with it comes a vast array of vitamins, minerals and phytonutrients that otherwise we'd be starved of.

-That is a generalisation that one could easily dispute; health is made up of many parts.
+That is an assertion that one could easily dispute; health is made up of many parts.

 Only those who have suffered severely from abdominal pain, constipation and generalised inflammation in the body will truly understand just how great a contribution dietary fiber can make to our lives.